-Appropriation of income in case of income-retaining unit certificates with capital gains tax deducted (income retention)
+Appropriation of income in case of income-retaining unit certificates with payment of capital gains tax (income retention)

 Income during the accounting year net of costs shall not be distributed.
-In case of income-retaining unit certificates, from March 15 an amount calculated pursuant to InvFG shall be paid out, to be used where applicable to meet any capital gains tax commitments on the distribution-equivalent return on those unit certificates, unless the management company ensures through appropriate proof from the custodians that at the time of payout the unit certificates may only be held by unitholders who are either not subject to Austrian income or corporate income tax or who fulfill the requirements for an exemption pursuant to § 94 of the Austrian Income Tax Act or for a capital gains tax exemption.
+In case of income-retaining unit certificates, from April 15 an amount calculated pursuant to InvFG shall be paid out, to be used where applicable to meet any capital gains tax commitments on the distribution-equivalent return on those unit certificates, unless the management company ensures through appropriate proof from the custodians that as of the payment date the unit certificates are only held by unitholders who are either not subject to Austrian income or corporate income tax or who fulfill the requirements for an exemption pursuant to § 94 of the Austrian Income Tax Act or for a capital gains tax exemption.

-Appropriation of income in case of income-retaining unit certificates without capital gains tax deducted (full income retention - domestic and foreign tranches)
+Appropriation of income in case of income-retaining unit certificates without payment of capital gains tax (full income retention)

 Income during the accounting year net of costs shall not be distributed.
 No payment pursuant to InvFG will be made.
-March 15 of the following accounting year shall be the key date pursuant to InvFG in case of failure to pay capital gains tax on the annual income.
+April 15 of the following accounting year shall be the key date pursuant to InvFG in case of failure to pay capital gains tax on the annual income.